SWR Vokalensemble Stuttgart

 Marcus Creed conductor

-Since 2003, Marcus Creed has been the Artistic Director of the SWR Vokalensemble, where he is particularly eager to realize outstanding compositions of the recent past, including works by Luigi Nono, György Kurtág, Wolfgang Rihm and Heinz Holliger.
+Since 2003, Marcus Creed has been the Artistic Director of the SWR Vokalensemble Stuttgart, where he is particularly eager to realize outstanding compositions of the recent past, including works by Luigi Nono, György Kurtág, Wolfgang Rihm and Heinz Holliger.
+Since 2014 Marcus Creed is also Chief Conductor of the Danish National Vocal Ensemble.